prometheus/alertmanager/docs/configuration.md

 To limit the maximum number of active and pending silences, excluding expired ones, use the `--silences.max-silences` flag.
-You can limit the maximum size of individual silences with `--silences.max-per-silence-size`, where the unit is in bytes.
+You can limit the maximum size of individual silences with `--silences.max-per-silence-bytes`, where the unit is in bytes.

 Both limits are disabled by default.